Advertisement

 • Add the diced zucchini and cook for about 5 minutes, stirring occasionally, until it starts to soften.
 Stir in the corn and cook for another 3–4 minutes.

-• Transfer the cooked calabacitas to an oven-safe dish.
+• If your skillet isn't oven-safe, transfer to a baking dish; otherwise, top with cheese and bake directly in the pan.
 Sprinkle the shredded mozzarella cheese evenly on top.
 Bake at 375°F (190°C) for 5–7 minutes, or until the cheese is completely melted and bubbly.

 • Serve hot with warm tortillas, over rice, or alongside your favorite protein.
 Enjoy the creamy, cheesy goodness with every bite!